vincecao/electron-auto-update-example/PackageJson_GithubRelease/readme.md

-# Github realse way of using Electron-Updater example
+# Github release page for Electron-Updater example

 Go to github release page for exe downloads